-When the sessions work as planned, participants may feel elated in the creativity that they participated in.
-However, for some, they may experience feelings of anxiety, a loss of empowerment and even a hatred of the upcoming meeting based upon past experiences in such sessions.
+When the sessions work as planned, participants may feel elated by the creativity that they participated in.
+However, they may experience feelings of anxiety, and a loss of empowerment.
+And even a hatred of the upcoming meeting based on past experiences in such sessions.

 Before we had advancements in technology, most brainstorming sessions were onsite.
-The onsite brainstorming session begins with the project manager spending less than five minutes discussing the problem or goal, and then asking the participants for ideas and solutions.
+The onsite brainstorming session begins with the project manager spending less than five minutes discussing the problem or goal.
+Then ask the participants for ideas and solutions.
 For most participants, this may very well be the first time they heard about the problem or goal.
-They look at each other in amazement, and begin thinking about quick, rather than the best, solutions.
-For others, this may appear as a session for them to vent their emotions and believe that they are being asked to support a decision already made by senior management or project governance.
+They look at each other in amazement and begin thinking about quick, rather than the best, solutions.
+For others, this may appear as a session for them to vent their emotions.
+And believe that they are being asked to support a decision already made by senior management or project governance.
 Some people might believe that the session is their chance to exploit their hidden agenda.

 Some people may wish to express their ideas but need to think about the problem a bit longer.

 The session, which was probably scheduled for one hour, finishes at the end of two hours or longer with just a few ideas, many of which may need further evaluation.
-The project manager then prepares a list of action items and tells everyone that another e-mail will be sent out for the follow-up brainstorming session(s).
+The project manager then prepares a list of action items.
+And it tells everyone that another e-mail will be sent out for the follow-up brainstorming session(s).

-- People spend too much time on solutions: People tend to focus quickly upon solutions without fully understanding the problem, goal or question presented.
+People spend too much time on solutions: People tend to focus quickly on solutions without fully understanding the problem, goal, or question presented.
 While having people come prepared with ideas and solutions seems a good idea, the focus must be on the right question or problem before generating ideas.
 Sufficient time must be allowed for people to understand why the meeting was called.
-Even if this is explained in the invitation e-mail, it should be reinforced at the onset of the meeting for alignment to the issues at hand.
+Even if this is explained in the invitation e-mail, it should be reinforced at the onset of the meeting for alignment with the issues at hand.
 Solving the wrong problem is a waste of precious time and money.

-- Poorly trained facilitators begin the meeting by immediately asking for ideas: The meeting should begin with an understanding of the ground rules (such as no distractions or interruptions), creating the right mindset, explaining the expectations on behavior of the participants (following directions), how the meeting will be conducted, and a clarification of the purpose of the meeting.
-Even though people may have attended brainstorming training sessions previously, taking a few minutes to explain the ground rules for the session is helpful.
+Poorly trained facilitators begin the meeting by immediately asking for ideas: The meeting should begin with an understanding of the ground rules (such as no distractions or interruptions), creating the right mindset, explaining the expectations on the behavior of the participants (following directions), how the meeting will be conducted, and a clarification of the purpose of the meeting.
+Even though people may have attended brainstorming training sessions previously.
+Taking a few minutes to explain the ground rules for the session is helpful.

-- Having the wrong balance of experience and knowledge in the session: People should be invited to attend based upon the contribution that they can make rather than simply because of their rank, title, or availability.
-Inviting people that have a valid interest in the topic, even if they are not part of the project team, may bring forth good ideas.
+Having the wrong balance of experience and knowledge in the session: People should be invited to attend based on the contribution that they can make rather than simply because of their rank, title, or availability.
+Inviting people that have a valid interest in the topic.
+Even if they are not part of the project team, may bring forth good ideas.

-- Not having a diverse group: Having a diverse brainstorming team may be advantageous.
+Not having a diverse group: Having a diverse brainstorming team may be advantageous.
 More information may come forth that leads to a different and better solution to a problem.
-Diverse teams usually do a better job challenging the assumptions, looking at problems and solutions differently, and dividing up the work requirements.
-Each member of the diverse group may come up with good ideas for parts of the solution and, when all the pieces are assembled, a good solution may result.
+Diverse teams usually do a better job challenging assumptions, looking at problems and solutions differently, and dividing up the work requirements.
+Each member of the diverse group may come up with good ideas for parts of the solution.
+When all the pieces are assembled, a good solution may result.